jgrassler/crowbar/doc/barclamp.md

 export BARCLAMPS="$BARCLAMP_NAME"

 # Insert the path to your barclamp collection checkout here (in case it's
-# somewhere other than /root/crowbar-openstack)
+# somewhere other than /root/crowbar-openstack).
+This directory must be a git
+# working copy of the crowbar-openstack fork and branch you are working on.

 export BARCLAMP_FORK_PATH=/root/crowbar-openstack